matfish2/vue-tables-2/readme.md

 Note: Users of VueJS 1 Please use [this](https://github.com/matfish2/vue-tables) package instead.

-Note: As of version 0.4.0 the `childRowKey` option has been replaced by the more generic `uniqueKey` option.
+Note: As of version 0.5.0 the `row-click` event sends along an object containing the row and the mouse event.

 - [Dependencies](#dependencies)
 - [Installation](#installation)